auth0/auth0.js/README.md

 ## Develop

-Run `npm start` to point your browser to [`https://localhost:3000/`](https://localhost:3000/) to verify the example page works.
+Run `yarn start` to point your browser to [`https://localhost:3000/`](https://localhost:3000/) to verify the example page works.

-Run `npm run test` to run the test suite.
+Run `yarn test` to run the test suite.

-Run `npm run test:watch` to run the test suite while you work.
+Run `yarn test:watch` to run the test suite while you work.

-Run `npm run test:coverage` to run the test suite with coverage report.
+Run `yarn test:coverage` to run the test suite with coverage report.

-Run `npm run lint` to run the linter and check code styles.
+Run `yarn lint` to run the linter and check code styles.

 ## Issue Reporting